The Inn’s Barristers’ Committee (GIBC) is the ‘Voice of Hall’ and exists to:

 Barristers’ Committee Activities

 The Barristers’ Committee organises a series of Junior Bar Events to encourage members of Hall to become more involved in the Inn’s social scene.
-Our next event is our summer BBQ on 4 June.
+Upcoming events will be listed in Events.

-- Our most recent event was our annual Wellbeing at the Bar event.
+- We hold an annual Wellbeing at the Bar event.
 Previously we have run an ‘open mic’ night in the Bridge Bar, evenings focused on the Bar and social media, quiz nights hosted by Joshua Rozenberg QC, and a lecture on Financial Planning and Education.
 More events will be announced in the near future, and we are always pleased to hear from members of the Inn with ideas or suggestions.

 - We have established a mentoring scheme for second-six pupils and junior barristers, and have provided input into changes to the Inn’s website.
 Individual members of the Committee ‘shadow’ members of the Management Committee to ensure that the interests of barrister members are represented in every aspect of the Inn’s activities.

-- Two of the Committee (John Critchley and Lucinda Orr) sit on the Inn’s Management Committee.
+- Two of the Committee (Birgitte Hagem and Victoria Ellis) sit on the Inn’s Management Committee.
 The Barristers’ Committee is often asked for input into decisions affecting the Inn.
 We regularly help to coordinate responses from members of the Inn to consultations from the Bar Standards Board.
-The Barristers’ Committee also provides one of the Inn’s representatives on the Bar Council (currently John Goss) and to the Inter-Inn Young Bar Working Group (currently Birgitte Hagem and John Goss).
+The Barristers’ Committee also provides one of the Inn’s representatives on the Bar Council and to the Inter-Inn Young Bar Working Group.

 - The Barristers’ Committee is always pleased to hear from members of Hall with comments, feedback, ideas and suggestions.
 Please feel free to approach any of the Committee’s members or to email the Barristers’ Committee